Cherreads

 No one.

-He had no idea what was happening.
 The camp was completely silent, not a single voice or sound anywhere.

 He hurried to Jenna's hut — empty.
 The door creaked softly as he pushed it open, revealing nothing but shadows.